 Valium is a prescription drug referred to generically as diazepam.
 It is a widely prescribed anti-anxiety drug and it is also widely abused.
 Valium is in a class of drugs called benzodiazepines.
 Other popular benzodiazepines include alprazolam (Xanax), triazolam (Halcion), clonazepam (Klonopin) and lorazepam (Ativan).
 These drugs are likely to develop tolerance in the user, meaning that more of the drug is needed to get the same effect on a person, and they are also addictive.

-The prescribing information for this drug describes its effects as anti-anxiety, muscle relaxant, anticonvulsant and amnesia-causing.
+The prescribing information for this drug describes its effects as anti-anxiety, muscle relaxant, anticonvulsant, and amnesia-causing.

 This drug depresses the central nervous system and so will slow the heart rate and the breathing.
 If Valium is combined with other drugs that have a similar effect, like opiates or alcohol, a person could easily suffer an accidental overdose.
-Alcohol and Valium together is what killed Thomas Kinkade, the popular artist of cozy country houses and landscapes.
+Alcohol and Valium together are what killed Thomas Kinkade, the popular artist of cozy country houses and landscapes.

 Side Effects of Valium Range from Uncomfortable to Dangerous

 While Valium is designed to calm a person down, in some people it may have the opposite effect.
 Use or abuse of this drug can result in restlessness, anxiety, hallucinations, rage, aggressiveness and even delusions or psychoses.
 And though Valium may be given to help some people sleep, some people will experience insomnia, sleep disturbances and nightmares instead.